minima-global/minidocs/docs/about/presale.md

 The first tranche starts on 14th February at 10:00 UTC and ends on 28th February at 22:00 UTC or once all coins are sold, whichever is sooner.

 ## Are there different sale prices or different tranches?
 There will be 4 tranches at different prices, the first and earliest tranche is available for existing Incentive Program members only.
+Discount % indicates the discount from the targeted exchange listing price of $0.30.

 **Tranche 1:**
 - Existing Incentive Program members only